In this article:

 What is an Architectural Engineering Degree?

 Architectural engineering is about the links between design and construction.
-Degree programs in the field focus on the planning, building, and operation of the engineering components of structures.
+Degree programs in the field focus on teaching future architectural engineers about the planning, building, and operation of the engineering components of structures.
 These include electrical systems, lighting, heating and ventilation, air conditioning, plumbing, and fire protection.

 The typical architectural engineering curriculum covers topics such as:

 - Engineering fundamentals

 - Steel and reinforced concrete design

 - Fire safety